Hydrogen Water vs Kangen Water: Evidence-Based Analysis

 • Predominantly small sample sizes (most n<50)

-• Short study durations (typically 4-12 weeks)
+• Short study durations (typically 4 to 12 weeks)

 • High heterogeneity in H2 dosing and delivery methods